Third Wave Water Support logo

 TDS and Water Hardness:

 Water hardness is another term that refers to the amount of "stuff" in your water.
-Total hardness is measured as the sum of temporary hardness (measured in ppm) and permanent hardness (measured in ppm).
+Total hardness is measured as the sum of temporary hardness (measured in mg/L) and permanent hardness (measured in mg/L).

 All Third Wave Water profiles contain only permanent hardness minerals.
-For our most popular profiles, Classic Light Roast Profile and Espresso Machine Profile, the total hardness is ≈150ppm; 0ppm temporary hardness + ≈150ppm permanent hardness.
+For our most popular profiles, Classic Light Roast Profile and Espresso Machine Profile, the total hardness is ≈150 mg/L; 0 mg/L temporary hardness + ≈150 mg/L permanent hardness.

 Was this article helpful?